zcash/zips/zip-XXXX.rst

 Foundation shall maintain a board of 5 independent members.
 Rather than the structure in the current bylaws, the board will consist of

-* 1 seat voted on by ZEC holders directly.
+* 1 seat voted on periodically by ZEC holders directly.
 * 1 seat representing a newly created research advisory board, whose primary role will be technical diligence of potential recipients of the dev fee.
+* 1 seat for a member of the investment community.
 * 1 seat for the "principal developer", a privileged recipient of the Zcash dev fee acting as "first among equals" amongst a variety of dev fee recipients building on Zcash.